Asymptotic vacua with higher derivatives: Introduction

 Vacuum states are not trivially obtainable for simple isotropic universes in general relativity, and one has to go beyond them to anisotropic, or more general inhomogeneous cosmologies for a vacuum to start making sense \cite{ycb}.
 However, isotropic vacua are very common in effective theories with higher derivatives, see e.g., \cite{star}-\cite{ba-mid2}.
 Such classical vacua are usually thought of as acquiring a physical significance when viewed as possible low-energy manifestations of a more fundamental superstring theory, although their treatment shows an intrinsic interest quite independently of the various quantum considerations.

 In this paper, we consider the asymptotic limits towards singularities of vacuum universes coming from effective theories with higher derivatives.
 Such a study is related to the existence and stability of an inflationary stage at early times in these contexts, and also to the intriguing possibilities of solutions with no particle horizons.
 For flat vacua, we find the general asymptotic solution with an early-time singularity.
 This result is then extended to cover general curved vacuum isotropic solutions and we give the precise form of the attractor of all such universes with a past singularity.
 We also obtain special asymptotic states valid specifically for open or closed vacua starting from lower-dimensional initial data.
+These results have a potential importance for the ekpyrotic and cyclic scenarios as they strongly point to the dynamical stability of the reversal phase under higher derivative corrections in these universes.

 The plan of this paper is as follows.
 In the next section, we derive the basic cosmological equations and show that they form an autonomous dynamical system in suitable variables.
 Then, in Sections 3-5, we apply asymptotic methods to study the early and late evolution of these isotropic cosmologies.
 In particular, we study separately the flat and curved subcases and show that there exist certain properties valid asymptotically irrespective of the influence of curvature, while other limits, coined here `Milne states', have a very sensitive dependence on the sign of the constant curvature slices.